Contributors

 Dr. Angela Dean

-Angela M. Dean, PsyD, FT is the founder and owner of The Broken Pack, LLC., an organization supporting sibling loss survivors, building community, speaking at conferences, & educating others on sibling loss grief and grief in general.
+Angela M. Dean, PsyD, FT, GTMR is the founder & owner of The Broken Pack, LLC., an organization supporting sibling loss survivors.

-Dr. Dean is a mom, a wife, a daughter, a sister, a friend, a psychologist, a fellow in thanatology, & a surviving sibling.
+Dr. Dean is a mom, a wife, a daughter, a sister, a friend, a psychologist, & a surviving sibling.
 As a psychologist, Dr. Dean's work focuses on helping individuals and families with chronic illness, grief, loss, anxiety, depression, & non-death losses.
-She is also a Fellow in Thanatology: Death, Dying, & Bereavement through the Association of Death Education & Counseling (ADEC).
+She is a Fellow in Thanatology: Death, Dying, & Bereavement through the Association of Death Education & Counseling (ADEC) and certified in Grief Therapy as Meaning Reconstruction (Portland Institute of Loss & Transition).

 Dr. Dean has dedicated her life and work to ensuring that no sibling loss survivor feels misunderstood or unsupported.

-More info on her and her private practice can be found here and on The Broken Pack here.
+Info on her and her private practice can be found here and The Broken Pack here.

 https://thebrokenpack.com/